openstack/openstack-manuals/doc/networking-guide/source/config-rbac.rst

       | updated_at                | 2016-04-30T06:51:46                  |
       +---------------------------+--------------------------------------+

 #.
-Create a policy entry using the :command:`rbac-create` command (in
+Create a policy entry using the :command:`neutron rbac-create` command (in
    this example, the ID of the project we want to share with is ``e28769db97d9449da658bc6931fcb683``):